germinateplatform/germinate-training/flapjack-4.md

 <img src="flapjack-4/flapjack3.png" style="max-width: 100%;">

-First, Select the Genotype and Map data you’d like to import from the selection of tabs in the import data window.
-As mentioned previously, a map and genotype file are all that’s required to create a flapjack project.
+First, Select the Genotype and Map data you'd like to import from the selection of tabs in the import data window.
+As mentioned previously, a map and genotype file are all that's required to create a flapjack project.

 <img src="flapjack-4/flapjack4.png" style="max-width: 100%;">